Kennyslaboratory/Reverse-Engineering-Cheatsheet/README.md

-# reverse-engineering
+# Reverse Engineering
-Quick refreshers into the world of reverse engineering.
+Depending whether you are working with Windows or Linux binary, simply choose the folder of the operating system you are dealing with.